 Committee - The Graduate Dean approves the thesis or dissertation committee.
-If you have changed your committee at any point during your career since it was originally approved, please contact Graduate Academic Affairs to make sure we have your updated committee membership on file.
+If you have changed your committee since it was originally approved, please contact your program advisor to make sure your updated committee membership has been approved.

 Copyright Page

 When a manuscript is copyrighted, a statement to that effect should be enclosed on a separate page following the title page.
 You are not committing to pay any additional money for copyright services by including this page.
 See Appendix or https://graduate.ucr.edu/filing-resources for a sample copyright page.
 Note, the copyright page is counted in the pagination but will not have a printed page number label.
 For more information about copyright concerns, see the "Copyright and Fair Use" section later in this guide.